planewave/audio-in-QR/README.md

-# QR audio clip
+# Audio in QR

-A prototype implementation that embeds and plays short audio clips through QR codes.
+A web application that converts short audio clips into QR codes that can be scanned and played back.

-一个将短音频嵌入 QR 码并播放的原型实现。
+## Cross-Origin Isolation Requirements

+This application uses SharedArrayBuffer through ffmpeg.wasm, which requires cross-origin isolation.
+The following headers must be set:

+- `Cross-Origin-Embedder-Policy: require-corp`
+- `Cross-Origin-Opener-Policy: same-origin`

+These headers are configured in `vercel.json` for deployment to Vercel and in `server.py` for local development.

 ## Overview / 概述